Arcath/Adauth/Readme.md

 ## Developing

-Before you can run the tests you will need to write a yml file with your domain settings in and place it at _spec/test_data.yml_, there is an example of this file in the spec folder
+Before you can run the tests you will need to write a yml file with your domain settings in and place it at _spec/test_data.yml_, there is an example of this file in the spec folder.